citrix/citrix-daas-rest-go/citrixquickdeploy/docs/SubscriptionOnboardingStatusModel.md

 HasAzurePoolSubscriptionDetailsList returns a boolean if a field has been set.

+### SetAzurePoolSubscriptionDetailsListNil

+`func (o *SubscriptionOnboardingStatusModel) SetAzurePoolSubscriptionDetailsListNil(b bool)`

+ SetAzurePoolSubscriptionDetailsListNil sets the value for AzurePoolSubscriptionDetailsList to be an explicit nil

+### UnsetAzurePoolSubscriptionDetailsList
+`func (o *SubscriptionOnboardingStatusModel) UnsetAzurePoolSubscriptionDetailsList()`

+UnsetAzurePoolSubscriptionDetailsList ensures that no value is present for AzurePoolSubscriptionDetailsList, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)